What is an emergency?

 - Swollen or distended abdomen, with or without productive vomiting

 - Inability to urinate or defecate, especially if straining.
 (Cats may repeatedly go to the litter box, lick at the genital area, and/or vocalise)

 - Ingestion of toxin, including but not limited to: chocolate, rodenticides (mouse and rat bait), garden pest control products (snail baits), prescription, over the counter or illegal drugs, and household cleaners.
 PLEASE BRING THE CONTAINER WITH YOU!

-- Trauma such as being hit by a car, a fall from a height or blunt force, even if the animal is NOT showing any ill effects!
+- Trauma such as being hit by a car, a fall from a height or a blunt force, even if the animal is NOT showing any ill effects!

 - Collapse/inability to stand or walk

 - Loss of balance or consciousness, convulsions or seizure activity

 - Penetrating wound, such as bite wounds (dog or cat), gunshot or stab wounds.

 - Bleeding that does not stop.
 (Apply pressure with a clean cloth while on your way)